siddhantac/puffin/README.md

 # Puffin
-A bubbletea based TUI to manage personal finances using hledger
+TUI to manage your personal finances.
+Uses [hledger](https://hledger.org/) and [bubbletea](https://github.com/charmbracelet/bubbletea).

+**Note**: The actual financial application used is hledger, so this will NOT work without hledger.
+This project is a TUI to make it easier to interact with hledger.

 ## Demo